nilearn/nilearn/doc/decoding/decoding_intro.rst

 A first estimator
 -----------------

-To perform decoding, we need a model that will be able to learn some relations between **X** (the imaging data) and **y** the condition label.
+To perform decoding, we need a model that can learn some relations between **X** (the imaging data) and **y** the condition label.
 As a default, Nilearn uses `Support Vector Classifier
 <http://scikit-learn.org/stable/modules/svm.html>`_ (or SVC) with a